TheOdinProject/curriculum/ruby/basic_ruby_projects/project_caesar_cipher.md

 <div class="lesson-note" markdown="1">

-If you want to actually write and run your own Ruby code, you can either use IRB from the command line (type `irb` after the prompt), or run it from a script file using `$ ruby ./your_file_name_in_the_current_directory.rb`, or use the online editor at [replit.com](http://replit.com/languages/Ruby).
+If you want to actually write and run your own Ruby code, you can either use IRB from the command line (type `irb` after the prompt), or run it from a script file using `ruby ./your_file_name_in_the_current_directory.rb`, or use the online editor at [replit.com](http://replit.com/languages/Ruby).

 </div>